How to Play - Xiangqi - Shogi - Shatranj

 you call us on the phone, your call isn’t going to be routed to

-time and let us know your thoughts.
+us know your thoughts.

 Phone: